Hon. Frances Charlotte Guest1

 M, #28633, b.
 17 October 1896, d.
 May 1917

 Lt.
 Hon.
 Frederic Ivor Thesiger was born on 17 October 1896.1 He was the son of Frederick John Napier Thesiger, 1st Viscount Chelmsford and Hon.
-Frances Charlotte Guest.2 He died in May 1917 at age 20 at Mesopotamia, from wounds received in action.1
+Frances Charlotte Guest.2 He died in May 1917 at age 20 at MesopotamiaG, from wounds received in action.1

-Lt.
-Hon.
-Frederic Ivor Thesiger gained the rank of Lieutenant in the service of the Royal Field Artillery.1 He fought in the First World War.
+He gained the rank of Lieutenant in the Royal Field Artillery.1 He fought in the First World War.

 Citations